Meet Our Team

 Camille Cintrón Devlin

-Camille currently serves as the Assistant Director of Marketing & Communications at George Mason University's College of Visual & Performing Arts.
+Camille currently serves as the Assistant Director of Marketing and Communications at George Mason University's College of Visual and Performing Arts.
 She previously held the positions of: Press Representative for the Kennedy Center in Washington, DC; Public Relations Manager at Wolf Trap Foundation for the Performing Arts in Vienna, Virginia; and Public Relations and Marketing Manager at GALA Hispanic Theatre also in DC.

 Cara Fleck Plewinski

-Elena Forbes is currently the Development Associate for Corporate Relations at the Folger Shakespeare Library in Washington, DC.
-Over the past 5 years, Elena held development positions with GALA Hispanic Theatre, the Atlas Performing Arts Center, and the DC Youth Orchestra Program.
-She also currently serves on the Steering Committee for the Emerging Arts Leaders of DC (EALDC), is a member of the Association of Fundraising Professionals, and often serves as a Grant Advisory Panelist for multiple local grant makers.
+Elena Forbes is currently the Development Associate for Institutional Relations at the Folger Shakespeare Library in Washington, DC, responsible for managing a 7-figure portfolio of foundation, corporate, and government grants.
+Over the past 7 years, Elena has held development positions with GALA Hispanic Theatre, the Atlas Performing Arts Center, and the DC Youth Orchestra Program.
+She has also recently completed a 3-year term serving on the Steering Committee for the Emerging Arts Leaders of DC (EALDC), most recently as the 2016-2017 co-chair.
+Elena is a member of the Grant Professionals Association, and often serves as a Grant Advisory Panelist for multiple local grant makers.

-Elena graduated in 2011 from The Catholic University of America with a Bachelor of Music in Instrumental Music Education and will graduate in Spring 2016 with a Master of Arts in Arts Management from George Mason University.
-Outside of her professional life, she maintains a profile as a freelance clarinetist.
+Elena graduated in 2011 from The Catholic University of America with a Bachelor of Music in Instrumental Music Education and received a Master of Arts in Arts Management from George Mason University in May 2016.
+Outside of her full-time commitments, she maintains a profile as a freelance professional clarinetist.